jiaqingyu/424-web-example/README.md

 ##Conflict on Master
 This section will be different on the conflictbranch.
+This section is now different on the conflictbranch as soon as we save, close, add, and commit it.
+This section will be different on the conflictbranch.

 ##Method
 How will we resolve this conflict, since the "base" now has a